SCHEDULE OF EVENTS

 Tuesday, April 16, 2019

-Leading CISOs and security practitioners handling real-world challenges will share insights in this roundtable session on security trends, compliance, risk management, and effectively communicating risks and solutions in terms that will resonate with corporate stakeholders.
-Thought leaders from Webroot, Dell and RSA will discuss how to effectively consume information in the quick-paced security-threat landscape, prioritize execution plans, enable risk management and quantification as variables for decision-making, and how to properly balance compliance programs with routine and unscheduled security fires.
+Leading security practitioners handling real-world challenges will share insights in this roundtable session on security trends, compliance, risk management, and effectively communicating risks and solutions in terms that will resonate with corporate stakeholders.
+Thought leaders from RSA, Loblaw Company Ltd. and Dell will discuss how to effectively consume information in the quick-paced, security-threat landscape, prioritize execution plans, enable risk management and quantification as variables for decision-making, and how to properly balance compliance programs with routine and unscheduled security fires.

 Concurrent Session A - Pulling Back the Curtain: The Future of Cyber Insurance